CHECK IN SHACK

 “I think you’re an attractive woman Ivonne.
 Where I’m from we don’t beat around the bush and I’m too old to play cat and mouse.
 Would you like to accompany me to dinner while I’m stuck in this town?
 Pick your favorite place so I can treat you.”

-“I’ll let you know if I get bored out there.”
+“I’ll look forward to it.”
 I flirt back tightening my scarf.
 I wink at him, finding my full confidence before exiting the lounge.
 I quickly walked down the steps before I could turn around and take everything back.

 Fuck.
 I have a date with one of the finest men to ever be in my presence.